 Questions about application process: 855-670-4787

-Eligibility requirements: At the conclusion of the specific Entry Period for each quarterly scholarship, you must (1) be a legal resident of one of the fifty (50) United States or the District of Columbia, (2) be 18 years of age or older (or at least the age of majority in your jurisdiction of residence), and (3) be enrolled as a student at an accredited high school, college or university in the United States.
+Eligibility Requirements: At the conclusion of the specific Entry Period for each quarterly scholarship, you must (i) be a legal resident of one of the fifty (50) United States or the District of Columbia, (ii) be 18 years of age or older (or at least the age of majority in your jurisdiction of residence), and (iii) be enrolled as a student at an accredited high school, college or university in the United States.